Ph.D., University of California, Irvine

 B.A., Beijing Normal University

 Professor Shi specializes in Chinese history.
-Broadly speaking, her research has so far focused on investigating traditional China’s encounters with the modern world around late nineteenth to the first half of twentieth century, analyzing the subsequent social, cultural, and political reconfigurations, ruptures, and continuities that a variety of Chinese individuals and groups experienced during this process.
-Specifically, her current research interests include the history of late Qing and Republican China, women and gender, history of religions and “superstition,” history of charity and philanthropy, and environmental disaster response and relief.
-Her research has been supported by the Henry Luce Foundation, American Council of Learned Societies, and National Endownment for the Humanities, among others.
+Broadly speaking, her research so far has been focusing on investigating traditional China’s encounters with the modern world around the late nineteenth to the first half of the twentieth century, analyzing the subsequent social, cultural, and political reconfigurations, ruptures, and continuities that a variety of Chinese individuals and groups experienced during this process.
+Specifically, her current research interests include the history of late Qing and Republican China, women and gender, history of religions and “superstition,” history of charity and philanthropy, diplomacy, and environmental disaster response and relief.
+Her research has been supported by the American Council of Learned Societies, Henry Luce Foundation, National Endowment for the Humanities, the Fulbright Program, among others.

 At Home in the World: Women and Charity in Late Qing and Early Republican China (Columbia University Press, 2018).

 “Spirit-Writing and Daoyuan’s Gendered Teachings” (forthcoming in a conference volume on “Spirit-Writing in Chinese History”).

 “The Gendered Politics of Socializing and the Emergence of the ‘Public Wife’ in Late Qing Diplomacy,” Research on Women in Modern Chinese History 37 (June, 2021): 139-194.

 “Warlords’ Rainmaking: Religion, Science, and Legitimating Governance in Early Republican China,” Frontiers of History in China 15, no. 4 (December 2020): 520-51.

 “Just Like a ‘Modern’ Wife?
 Concubines on the Public Stage in Early Republican China,” Social History 43, no. 2 (February 2018): 211-33.